another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 * Used when one out of several children requires a behavior-change program.
 * Used to share positive consequences ― do not punish innocent child.

+Benefits here include:

+* Avoid a "me too" program.
+I.e. it tries to add fairness.
+* Non-target children end up encouraging the target child to do the behaviors, often with specific statements or even directions.
+* Target child values reward more when shared with non-target child.
+* Non-target child improves his/her behavior.

+## 15. Troubleshooting: Advanced Techniques ― Group Program

+**`Group Program`** is a program that relies on providing a rewarding consequence to those involved, *only when all parties* have completed the behavior.

+Use as a troubleshooting tool, or when you want the same behavior for more than one child.
+Treat the group as a unit.
+Praise the group as a unit.